DocuWriter-ai/mcp-client/README.md

 ## 🔄 Updating

 ### MCP Server Updates
-The MCP server automatically updates to the latest version thanks to the `npx -y` flag in the configuration.
+The MCP server automatically updates to the latest version thanks to the `@latest` version specifier in the configuration.
 No manual action required!

 ### AI Rules Updates
 To get the latest AI assistant rules (Cursor rules, Claude guidelines), re-run the install command: